D8-X/d8x-trader-backend/README.md

 # Buidl and run backend

-- Copy `.env.example` file and paste as `.env` file.
+- Copy `.envExample` file and paste as `.env` file.
 Make changes if necessary.
   - for example: re-define the ports in `.env`, e.g., 3000 (using 30001 below)
 - npm run build
 - npm run start